 President Museveni’s loan approval indicates that China has agreed to fund the line under the terms of the project being a joint project between governments including Rwanda, which will be considered the last stop of the Northern Corridor under the East Africa Railway Masterplan.
 Another line in the Central Corridor will be from Dar es Salaam to Burundi and Rwanda will complete the circuit meant to boost trade in the region.

 According to President Museveni’s letter to parliament, the US$600mn loan is more than the US$2.3 bn contained in the feasibility study and should be on condition that concerns over the technical specifications and project costs raised by the Parliamentary Committee on Infrastructure in February will be addressed.

 Also read: Tanzania calls for bidders to construct standard gauge railway

 The Treasury confirmed that the money included the costs of arranging for the loan from China Exim Bank, such as insurance, even as State Minister for Planning David Bahati suggested the higher amount could be the result of a typing error.

 “Are you sure it was $2.9 billion?
 I seem to remember writing $2.29 billion,” said David Bahati.
-Jim Mugunga, Ministry of Finance spokesperson clarified that the extra allocation was meant to cover costs associated with borrowing the loan.
+Jim Mugunga, Ministry of Finance spokesperson clarified that the extra allocation was meant to cover borrowing costs.
 “When you go to negotiate with lenders, the bank asks for management and insurance fees,” Mr. Mugunga said.